District Wide School Safety Plan

 agencies and any others the School Board deems appropriate.

-Is the responsibility of all parents and guardians to ensure that emergency contact information
+It is the responsibility of all parents and guardians to ensure that emergency contact information

 for students is always up-to-date and are complete.